emilygfagan/cybersecurity-projects/honeyfile-monitoring/README.md

-# Creating a Honeyfile for Monitoring
+# Honeyfile Generator

+This tool automates the creation of decoy documents using PowerShell and Windows Operating System.